casangi/testviper/README.md

 ## Setup with Virtual Environment
 Install the components and run the tests inside a virtual environment.

-To run the tests in a Linux system:
+To run the tests in a Linux system, use any recent Python version such as 3.11, 3.12 or 3.13:
 ```bash
 python3.13 -m venv venv-3.13
 source venv-3.13/bin/activate